 The Star is symbolic of hope, renewal, and beauty.
 It suggests a period of spiritual tranquility, happiness, and positive opportunities.
 The overall feeling of this card is optimistic and serene.
 The answer suggested by its presence is yes.

-Keywords: tarot cards, tarot meanings, Star tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Star tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 The Nine of Wands shows a weak-searching man holding directly to a wand with 8 other upright wands standing behind them.
 The man appears injured, however he still seems geared up to combat any other battle, and goals strongly to win.
 He has a glance of desire and resolution approximately him that must help him undergo that one last battle.
 It is a card that indicates a mixture of challenges, hope and triumph.

 The Eight of Wands is depicted as eight flying staves that seem as if they're suspended in the air.
 Some may study them as wands that are blossoming which are traveling at a maximum speed.
 The background wherein they travel via is a clear sky which represents that there's likely nothing with the intention to stand inside the manner of these making it to their destination.
 It suggests a majestic landscape with a river that is streaming, the water breathing life to the photo.
 The wands also appear like they're approximately to land, which alerts the end of a protracted journey.

 The Four of Cups presentations a young guy sitting beneath a tree on a mountaintop, a ways from others.
 He seems to be in contemplation and meditation.
 In front of him are three cups laying on the grass even as another cup is being supplied to him via a hand within the air.
 The guy has crossed his hand and legs, and he is calling down at the 3 cups, unimpressed, such that he can't see the cup being offered to him by way of the stretched arm.